mikeflynn/thatmikeflynn.com-archive/projects.md

 A simple physical interface for the Raspberry Pi, utilizing the amazing Sense Hat add-on, that gives you the ability to start and stop services without having to sign in to the Pi.
 [Simple but effective!](https://github.com/mikeflynn/sensehat-service-ui)

 ![Sense Hat UI Demo Gif](https://media.giphy.com/media/MInNz1vlXmJnq/giphy.gif)

+### Info Sec

+A huge project for me this year is to get back up to speed on information security (info sec).
+Like maybe kids in the 90s I had my script kiddie days, but I've had a blast getting back in to the scene (it's much easier now that I can actually code) and very interesting.

+I finally, after years of pining over it, made it to DefCon 25.
+It was amazing and has added to my excitement around info sec, both offensive (fun) and defensive (work).

 <a name="2016"></a>
 ## 2016 [&#94;](#top)